stormqloud/kazoo-tgbbok/provisioning.md

 In the meantime here are a few random things.

+Do not think this is going to get provisioning installed.
+Provisioning is broken and undeveloped.
+Nobody can help you except yourself.

 * The Kazoo-ui has old provisioning code.
   * https://github.com/2600hz/phone
 * You should install this code inside you kazoo-ui/applications/voip folder